Donate

 "I’m really grateful to HALO for giving me the chance to travel, to improve my skills and further my education.
 These new skills will help me to destroy the bombs that continue to make land dangerous for people to use."

-Supervisor Phouvanh, HALO Laos
+Phouvanh, Deputy Operations Manager, HALO Laos

 The village and the 750lb bomb

-Stories from South Asia
+Latest news from South East Asia

 Read more